drhsqlite/fossil-mirror/www/javascript.md

 9.  <a id="block"></a>“**I block JavaScript entirely in my browser.
 That breaks Fossil.**”

-    First, see our philosophy statement above.
+    First, see our philosophy statements above.
 Briefly, we intend that there always be some other way to get any given result without using JavaScript, developer interest willing.